Animus Tier List

 DokiDoki is the very second boss you will face in Etheria: Restart’s Threshold, a content area specifically focused on farming Modules to enable your Matrix Bonuses.

-You can face DokiDoki on Basic, Hard, Nightmare, Inferno and lastly, Cataclysm difficulties – there are 3 stages for each difficulty jump.
+You can face DokiDoki on Normal, Hard, Nightmare, Hell and lastly, Inferno difficulties – there are 3 stages for each difficulty jump.

-When you reach Inferno I difficulty, DokiDoki’s Summons will deal 30% Increased Damage to REASON Element Animus, which increases to 100% on the final stage, Cataclysm!
+When you reach Hell I difficulty, DokiDoki’s Summons will deal 30% Increased Damage to [REASON] Element Animus, which increases to 100% on the final stage, Inferno!

 A member of DOKI Entertainment, a popular idol with a lively and cheerful personality that is loved by many.
 However, her background is a mystery, and no one can uncover her past.